quii/learn-go-with-tests/intro-to-generics.md

 prog.go2:59:14: invalid operation: operator + not defined for firstNum (variable of type interface{})
 ```

 Returning `interface{}` means the compiler has no information about what the data is and therefore severely limits what we can do.
-It can't know that it is an integer so it does not let us use the `+` operator.
+It can't know that it is an integer, so it does not let us use the `+` operator.
 To get around this, the caller would have to do a [type assertion](https://golang.org/ref/spec#Type_assertions) for each value.
 Yuck.

 ### Generic data structures to the rescue